Adult Bible Study Online Supplements

 What’s needed is “atonement.”* Usually this is some sort of sacrificial act, in many ancient religions even the violent, bloody death of some living thing.
 This blood sacrifice appeases our god’s wrath against us for the great wrong we have committed and returns us to our god’s favour.
 (Exactly how or why this works is rarely or variously explained.
 Does it satisfy some “life-for-life” sense of justice?
 Does it expend the god’s anger?
 Does it cover or remove the transgression that has been ritually transferred to the victim?
 Is there something special about “blood”?
 Does the god simply like the smell?)

-These perspectives were shared by the ancient Israelites, including their leaders and the writers of their Scriptures (the Christian Old Testament).
-People did things, even everyday, ordinary things, that made them religiously impure and thus unfit for experiencing or entering Yahweh’s presence.
-And when terrible things threatened individuals or Yahweh’s people as a whole, it was understood to be because Yahweh’s wrath had come upon them for their sin.
-What was needed to atone for their sin and turn aside Yahweh’s wrath, or to purify them from their uncleanness and allow them into Yahweh’s presence, was a violent, bloody death, a sacrifice of something or someone else, offered out of devotion to Yahweh.
+This perspective was shared by at least some of the ancient Israelites, and it’s found in their Scriptures (the Christian Old Testament).
+When terrible things threatened individuals or God’s people as a whole, it was understood to be because God’s wrath had come upon them for their sin.
+What was needed to atone for their sin and turn aside God’s wrath was a violent, bloody death, a sacrifice of something or someone else, offered out of devotion to God.

-The story of Phinehas son of Eleazar gives a vivid example of this.
+The story of Phinehas son of Eleazar gives the most vivid example of this.
 The story is told in Numbers 25.

 Phinehas son of Eleazar, son of Aaron the priest, has turned back my wrath from the Israelites by manifesting such zeal among them on my behalf that in my jealousy I did not consume the Israelites.
 Therefore say, ‘I hereby grant him my covenant of peace.
 It shall be for him and for his descendants after him a covenant of perpetual priesthood, because he was zealous for his God, and made atonement for the Israelites.
 (Num 25:11-13)